tiiiecherle/osx_install_config/README.md

 0. Reboot

-2	Install AppStore apps and copy files
+2	System Update and copy files
 -----
-File 3a is a manual and checklist file which contains a few steps that have to be done to go on with the later scripts.
+File 2a updates macOS on the command line if the system should not be up to date.
+File 2b is a manual and checklist file which contains a few steps that have to be done to go on with the later scripts.

 3	Network Configuration